-9.4.5 Notice and Consent to use Private Information
+Notice and Consent to use Private Information 9.4.5

 The TSP operates within the boundaries of the Belgian Law of 8 December 1992 on Privacy Protection in relation to the Processing of Personal Data amended by the law of 11 December 1998 implementing the European Union Directive 1995/46 On the protection of individuals with regard to the processing of personal data and on the free movement of such data.
-This is conform the Law of 13 June 2005 concerning the processing of personal data and the protection of privacy in the electronic communications sector.
+This is conform to the Law of 13 June 2005 concerning the processing of personal data and the protection of privacy in the electronic communications sector.
+It also acts within the boundaries of the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation).